 I honestly don’t think there are any major differences between this lightweight gi and the other ‘standard’ lightweight gis I mention below in this list.
 The only reason I mention the Suparaito as the best among them is because I know people that own it and like it, and because all my other Fuji gis are very durable.

 (And I like Fuji as a brand because it’s well known, so I never feel insecure about whether I’m wearing a weird gi or not – am I the only one who feels that way?)

 The Hayabusa Ultra-lightweight Pearl weave jiu jitsu gi is actually a normal lightweight gi at 350gsm, rather than an ultra lightweight gi, so I find the name a bit misleading (but there are no official rules for when you can call a gi lightweight or ultra lightweight).

 This gi is in all regards very similar to the Fuji Suparaito.
 It’s the same weight, and it’s also nice for warm weather conditions and competitions.

 Sadly I don’t train with anybody who owns this gi, but the customer reviews are positive.

 The Sanabul Essentials V2 Ultra light BJJ gi is another budget gi that’s lightweight because the manufacturer tried to cut cost by using less fabric.
-It’s similar to the Elite sports ultra lightweight gi, but I like it a bit less because it’s single weave instead of pearlweave, which makes it a bit weaker.
+This Sanabul essentials gi is similar to the Elite sports ultra lightweight gi, but I like it a bit less because it’s single weave instead of pearlweave, which makes it a bit weaker.

 The Gameness Air gi falls into the same category as the Fuji Suparaito and the Hayabusa: 350gsm, from a reliable brand.